 American conductor Troy Quinn is quickly establishing himself as one of his generation’s most versatile young artists.
-Lauded for his energetic and riveting, yet sensitive conducting.
-Quinn was named Music Director of The Venice Symphony in 2018.
-His first season of programming in 2019-20 drew critical acclaim and resulted in a nearly total sold-out season.
-He is also Music Director of the Owensboro Symphony Orchestra in Kentucky.
-Quinn’s engagements have included performances with many prestigious orchestras both in the United States and Europe, including the London Soloists Chamber Orchestra, Rochester Philharmonic Orchestra, Chamber Orchestra of Philadelphia, and the Boise Philharmonic.
-Quinn is the former Music Director of the Juneau Symphony.
+Lauded for his energetic and riveting, yet sensitive conducting, Quinn is in his fifth season as Music Director of The Venice Symphony and he is also in his sixth season as Music Director of the Owensboro Symphony in Kentucky.
+Quinn’s engagements have included performances with many prestigious orchestras in the United States, including the Los Angeles Chamber Orchestra, Rochester Philharmonic Orchestra, Chamber Orchestra of Philadelphia, and the Rhode Island Philharmonic, where he serves as the Summer Pops conductor.
+He is also the former Music Director of the Juneau Symphony.